-Cat Cabalo is Of Counsel with the firm and is based in the San Francisco office.
-Her practice is focused on disability civil rights.
-She has handled a variety of federal and state cases in numerous practice areas in California and Washington state, several through through trial and appeal, including in the Ninth Circuit Court of Appeals and the Washington State Supreme Court.
+Cat Cabalo is a partner with the firm and is based in the San Francisco office.
+Her practice is focused on disability rights.
+She has handled a variety of federal and state cases in California and Washington state, seeing several through trial and appeal, including in the Ninth Circuit Court of Appeals and the Washington State Supreme Court.

-Cat graduated, cum laude, from the University of Puget Sound in Tacoma, Washington with Phi Beta Kappa honors.
-She is a 2001 graduate of the University of Washington School of Law and was named a member of the Order of Barristers upon graduation for her Moot Court oral advocacy skills.
-While at the University of Washington School of Law, she co-founded the Charles Z. Smith Public Interest Award.
+Cat is on the Northern California Super Lawyers list and was named a Rising Star by Northern California Super Lawyers and Washington Law and Politics Magazine.
+Cat graduated, cum laude, with Phi Beta Kappa honors from the University of Puget Sound in Tacoma, Washington.
+She is a 2001 graduate of the University of Washington School of Law and was named a member of the Order of Barristers.
 Upon graduating from law school, Cat had the honor of clerking for Justice Mario R. Ramil of the Hawaii Supreme Court.